35+ Creative ways to use leftover candy canes or broken candy canes for crafts, activities, recipes and science

 Add a festive splash of flavour to your coffee with these chocolate and candy cane spoons – Spoonful of Sugar Designs

-Turn leftover candy canes into Candy cane dust can be sprinkled into or onto anything: drinks, ice cream, icing, cake batter… – Mama Loves Food
+Turn leftover candy canes into Candy cane dust and sprinkle into or onto: drinks, ice cream, icing, cake batter… – Mama Loves Food

 These candy coated swizzle sticks would be wonderful stirred into hot chocolate – Unfortunately, the Salt Tree blog doesn’t seem to be online anymore.

 I’m filing this idea for next year.
 These chocolate dipped candy canes will make great gift toppers – Simply Kierste